 Rolling resistance is decent for an all-weather tire but it's obvious rolling resistance isn't as low as most other summer tires.
 The differences also get bigger when dropping air pressure to a more comfortable air pressure range (80 - 100 psi).

 Puncture Resistance Test Results

 |Puncture Resistance Sidewall||7|

 One of the main selling points of the 4 Season is its claimed high puncture resistance.
-With a score of 17 points in the puncture resistance test, the 4 Season performs excellently.
-17 points is much higher than the 11 points the GP4000S scored.
+With a score of 17 points in the tread puncture resistance test, the 4 Season performs excellent.
+17 points is a much better score than the 11 points the GP4000S II scored.

-A more comparable tire is the Continental Gatorskin which scored 18 points in the puncture resistance test.
-The Gatorskin does have an even higher rolling resistance of 19.3 watts at 120 psi.
+A more comparable tire is the Continental Gatorskin (read review) which scored 18 points in the puncture resistance tread test and 7 points in the sidewall test.
+The Gatorskin does have an even higher rolling resistance of 19.3 watts at 120 psi / 8.3 bars.

-As expected, rolling resistance is a bit higher than pure summer tires like the GP4000S II or Schwalbe One.
+As expected, rolling resistance is higher than pure summer tires like the GP4000S II.
 For a pair of tires, cycling at a speed of 18 mph / 29 km/h, an extra 10 to 12 watts of power input is required to obtain the same speed.
-In return for this extra effort, you get a much stronger tire and increased grip in cold and wet conditions.
+In return for this extra effort, you get a stronger tire and increased grip in cold and wet conditions.
 When taking both into consideration, the Grand Prix 4 Season is a great tire.

-I would have given the Grand Prix 4 Season a 5-star rating if it would have had just a little lower rolling resistance.
+I would have given the Grand Prix 4 Season a 5-star rating if it had just a little lower rolling resistance.
 I was hoping it to come in closer to the 16 watts range.
 Still, it is a great tire with a high puncture resistance and low rolling resistance.
-I'm interested in your opinion about it's wet and cold weather qualities as well.
-Let me know in the comments.
+I'm interested in your opinion about it's wet and cold weather qualities as well; let me know in the comments.